 Sergey Brin’s TED talks

-In today’s talk, Sergey Brin of Google shares the idea that motivated the development of Google Glass: that while smartphones inherently take us away from experiencing the real world, there could be a device that allows for a digitally-mediated experience within it.
-As Google heads into day three of its I/O developer conference in San […]Continue reading
+In his TED talk, Sergey Brin of Google shares the idea that motivated the development of Google Glass: that while smartphones inherently take us away from experiencing the real world, a device could allow for a digitally-mediated experience within it.
+“This position you just saw me in – looking down at my phone – that’s one of […]Continue reading

 Google cofounder Sergey Brin returns to the TED stage this morning to show off Google Glass, a hands-free, voice-activated augmented-reality headset from Google.
 To take a picture while you’re wearing Glass, say “take picture.”
 Done.
 “When we started Google 15 years ago,” Brin says, “my vision was that information would come to you as you […]Continue reading